 This time-lapse map by Professor John Eason of the Prison Proliferation Project highlights the dramatic rate of infection in prisons between March 1 and April 5, 2020.
 The situation has only worsened since then.

-The coronavirus pandemic poses particular risk to people incarcerated in jails, prisons, and detention centers.
+As this March 2020 open letter to Governor Jay Inslee demonstrated, these conditions are dire in Washington prisons, jails, and detention centers.
 This page will gather some of the resources relevant to and generated by incarcerated people in Washington.
-For more on where the different prison facilities are located, consult this map.
+To locate where the different prison facilities referenced are located, consult this map.

-Testimonials from Inside
++ Testimonials from incarcerated people